jan-wms/portfolio-website/README.md

+## Portfolio website with an overview of various projects.
-## Portfolio Website.
-Erstellt mit Gatsby JS.
+Developed with Gatsby JS.